input-output-hk/cardano-node-wiki/docs/ADR-016-cardano-api-new-txbodycontent.md

 ### Removal of `txUpdateProposal`

 The `txUpdateProposal` field is removed entirely.
 This was a pre-Conway governance mechanism that is obsolete.
-The experimental API targets Conway and later eras only.
+The experimental API targets Conway and later eras only (see [ADR-004](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/ADR-004-Support-only-for-mainnet-and-upcoming-eras.md)).
+For era compatibility functionality, see the [`Cardano.Api.Compatible.Tx`](https://github.com/IntersectMBO/cardano-api/blob/main/cardano-api/src/Cardano/Api/Compatible/Tx.hs) module.

 ### Removal of `Featured` and eon wrappers for governance fields